ksd3/rinexpy/docs/TUTORIAL.md

 Python 3.11+ is required.

-All snippets below are meant to be run inside the project venv:
-`uv run python` (or activate `.venv/bin/activate` first).
+Run the snippets below inside the project venv: `uv run python`, or activate `.venv/bin/activate` first.

 ## 2. Read your first file